 Assume that the bandwidth for a TCP connection is 1048560 bits/sec.
 Let α be the value of RTT in milliseconds (rounded off to the nearest integer) after which the TCP window scale option is needed.
 Let β be the maximum possible window size with window scale option.
 Then the values of α and β are.

-Explanation: Since sequence number in TCP header is limited to 16 bits, the maximum window size is limited.
+Since window size field number in TCP header is limited to 16 bits, the maximum window size is limited.
 When bandwidth delay product of a link is high, scaling is required to efficiently use link.
-TCP allows scaling of windows when bandwidth delay product is greater than 65,535 (Refer this).
+TCP allows scaling of windows when bandwidth delay product is greater than 65,535 .

 Quiz of this Question